zee-fi/revolut-takehome-frontend/README.md

+# REVOLUT TAKEHOME

+Created as part of application process for Integration Specialist role

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.